 Hospitality is about loving others through opening our hearts and homes.
-Here are some tips to make guest feel welcome.
+Here are some tips to make guests feel welcome.

 Ask people into your home for fellowship and food.

 Nothing says welcome more than feeding someone.
 It does not have to be some big elaborate meal.
-A simple Classic Beef and Bean Chili or hot dogs on the grill and chips will suffice.
-It’s also fun to do something different such as having someone over for Saturday morning breakfast or a late night decaf and dessert.
-Remember it’s about setting the time aside to sit and talk, while sharing each other’s lives.
+A simple Copycat Wendy's Chili or hot dogs on the grill and chips will suffice.
+It's also fun to do something different such as having someone over for Saturday morning breakfast or a late night decaf and dessert.
+Remember it's about setting the time aside to sit and talk, while sharing each other's lives.

 Create an atmosphere where people feel valued and welcomed.

 Take time to tidy up.
 This is not to show how great your house is but it is an expression of, I care enough about you that I took the time to make your visit comfortable.
 When they arrive stop what you are doing and great your company, don't worry if your meal is not ready.
 You want to focus on making them feel welcome.
 If you have other meal preparations to do ask them to join you in the kitchen and talk while you finish up.
 This makes them feel like family which is what hospitality is all about.